How Smiling Affects Your Health and Productivity at Work

 Even if there is any member of staff that wants to frown, seeing smiling faces around the office area would make it difficult for such a person to do so.

-revealed that participants couldn’t frown while looking at a picture of a person smiling.
-This is because our brains automatically wanted to imitate a happy expression
+A study revealed that participants couldn’t frown while looking at a picture of a person smiling.
+This is because our brains automatically wanted to imitate a happy expression.

 More so, always smiling and causing other colleagues to smile will certainly make you one of the most friendly and popular staff around the office.
 Smiling would also improve personal relationships since you’ll make others happy and more relaxed.